 - Risk of fire pit toppling if one of its legs goes over the edges.

 A metal fire pit heat screen is another good option.
 These heat shields are undoubtedly the safest bet for deck protection, but there is one major drawback that I don’t like.

-As far as I can tell, these heat shields are only available in 26” x 26” sizes.
+I can tell that these heat shields are only available in 26” x 26” sizes.
 Looking at the image, you can observe that the heat shield deck of the ground has been reduced by around 4”.
 My issue is that if everyone isn’t careful, the portable fire pit might easily be knocked off the platform.

 On the other hand, I believe that a fire pit with a round base (rather than one with legs), such as those from the Solo Stove or Flame Genie model family, would function well on this obstacle.

 These fire pit models’ bases maintain 360° contact with any surface, providing higher resistance to tipping.
 These are just my thoughts.

 Heat-resistant fire pit mat